jdidion/atropos/paper/README.md

 Each workflow (.nf file) runs the analysis for one data type (RNA-Seq, WGBS, or simulated DNA-Seq).
 We provide a configuration file with profiles we used for both the local and cluster executions.
 Our cluster runs SGE, so you may need to alter the cluster configuration files for your environment.

-## Containers and Computing Environments: Promise vs Reality

-Unfortunately, the ideals of easily reproducible research don't yet match up with reality.
-On our HPC environment, network connections are only allowed from the head node, meaning we can't rely on Singularity/Udocker to automatically fetch the containers within scheduled jobs.
-Thus, we needed to export all of our Docker images (to .tar files), copy them to the cluster, and then call them via [TODO].
-We expect, but can't guarantee, that this had minimal effect on the measurement of relative performance between the desktop and cluster.

 # 1. Install software

 * You will need a [Docker](https://www.docker.com/) engine if you want to build the containers yourself.
 If you only want to run the containers, you can use either Docker, [Singularity](http://singularity.lbl.gov/), or [Udocker](https://github.com/indigo-dc/udocker).